daih-univr/aiucd2025/_pages/en-gb/venue.md

 nav: false
 ---

-{% include figure.liquid loading="eager" path="assets/img/santamarta.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid loading="eager" path="assets/img/santamarta.jpg" class="img-fluid rounded z-depth-1" zoomable=true alt="Photo of the main building of the site of Santa Marta."%}

 The conference is organized by the [Digital Arena for Inclusive Humanities (DAIH)](https://www.daih.eu) of the [University of Verona](https://www.univr.it).